Blog Profiles: Feminist Blogs

 3. The FBomb

-Last November, Halima Aden, a Somali-American Muslim teenager made it to the semifinals of the Miss Minnesota USA pageant, while wearing a hijab.
+In November 2016, Halima Aden, a Somali-American Muslim teenager made it to the semifinals of the Miss Minnesota USA pageant, while wearing a hijab.
 Faatimah Solomon shares her feelings on this in What A Hijabi Beauty Contestant Means To Hijabi Teens.

 Finally, one post that stands out for me is Calling Out Everyday Sexism.
-Julie Graves does not mention what grade she is in or how old she is, but she writes about the inequality she sees in her debate team — a place where she thought she could have a voice.
+Julie Graves does not mention what grade she is in or how old she is, but she writes about the inequality she sees on her debate team — a place where she thought she could have a voice.
 She shares how she navigates the hardships, and how she encourages her friends to take a stand against sexual assault.

 Follow @the_fbomb on Twitter.